Paying Excessive 401(k) Fees?

 When your retirement money is invested with your company’s 401k, your employer typically pays fees to one or more financial services companies to manage the retirement money and provide different services on behalf of you and your fellow employees.
 These service providers are paid with your retirement money.

-Making matters worse, their fees are often not clearly identified or explained, making it hard to know how much you are paying.
+Unfortunately, the fees charged by service providers are often not clearly identified or explained, making it hard to know how much you are paying.
 And just as often, these fees are simply too high.
 Way too high.
-Most employees have no idea how much of their 401(k) retirement savings is getting paid to the financial service companies.
+Most employees have no idea how much of their 401(k) retirement savings is getting paid to the financial service companies

 Do the Fees Charged in my 401(k) Really Add Up to a Big Number?